The Fastest Way To Decide

 The Core Difference

-GET and POST are the two most-used HTTP methods, and they represent fundamentally different intentions:
+GET and POST are the two most-used HTTP methods, and they express different intent:

 - GET retrieves a resource.
 It should have no side effects on the server.